Mayors in New Zealand: 20th century

 An explosion in the number of local bodies had occurred to the point that by 1920 there were 625 different authorities across the country.
 The Town Planning Act 1926 started a period of serious attempts at reforming local government.
 The act required the drafting of town planning schemes by boroughs with over 1000 people by 1 January 1930.
 The Great Depression hindered efforts though, with the requirement going unenforced.

 The First Labour Government tried again to reform local government in 1936, but the bill got neglected as the Second World War dominated the agenda.
 The bill was picked up again in 1944, and in 1946 the Local Government Commission was set up.
 Its goal was to develop plans for the reorganisation of local authorities.
 The incoming First National Government in 1949 weakened the ability of the commission to enforce its plans.

-669 local authorities existed in 1973, and the newly elected Third Labour Government set forth on reform, headed by Minister of Local Government Henry May.
+A total of 669 local authorities existed in 1973, and the newly elected Third Labour Government set forth on reform, headed by Minister of Local Government Henry May.
 The powers of the Local Government Commission were increased and poll requirements to reject amalgamation plans were increased.
 22 regional governments were set up, with elected bodies in Wellington and Auckland and appointed bodies elsewhere.
 The subsequent Third National Government again lessened the powers of the commission.